[Interview] Belgian bâtonnier on Russia: 'You can have a client you don't like'

 What could happen, especially in criminal law, for obvious reasons, is that a lawyer unconsciously thinks, for instance: 'I don't want to defend the perpetrator of a rape, because of my personal experience or the experience of someone in my family.'
 So, if in your conscience you think 'I wouldn't be a good lawyer for the person because I'm disgusted by what he did', then it's your duty as a lawyer not to take that case, because you wouldn't be good at it.

-But if you could have some distance between your personal thinking, your personal feelings, and what he did, then it's basically your job as lawyer to take the case.
+But if you could have some distance between your personal thinking, your personal feelings, and what he did, then it's basically your job as a lawyer to take the case.
 We are not the clients!
 That's very dangerous, because some media sometimes say: 'Well, you have the clients you deserve.'
 No. That's exactly the point — you can have a client you don't like, that you don't have any personal relationship with, but you feel this case is worthy of being defended.
 Then you take the case.

 What are your own views about the Ukraine war?